API Protection Policies

 Broken Authentication

-Broken Authentication occurs when authentication mechanisms are bypassed, exploited, or missing, allowing attempts to access an application without valid credentials.
+Broken Authentication occurs when authentication mechanisms are bypassed, compromised, or missing, allowing unauthorized access to an application.

 Client-Side Trust Abuse